-What type of wood to use to start woodworking
+What type of wood to use for a Woodworking Jump Start

 If you are a novice woodworker, I recommend building your first projects with plywood, fiberboard, or softwood.
 Because of the lower price of the wood, you can make a mistake without having to throw away expensive wood.

 However, if you want to practice your skills without spending money on wood, there is an even better way.